Italian Spahis: Characteristics

-The Italian colonial administration of Libya raised squadrons of locally recruited Spahi cavalry immediately following the occupation of Libya, during the Italo-Turkish War of (1911–1912).
+The Italian colonial administration of Libya raised squadrons of locally recruited Spahi cavalry immediately following the occupation of Libya, during the Italo-Turkish War of 1911–1912.

 These differed from their French namesakes in that their prime role was that of mounted police, tasked with patrolling rural and desert areas, plus providing escorts and scouts.
 The name is the French form of the Ottoman word sipahi, a word originally derived from Middle Persian term Spah meaning "army", or "horsemen".

 Although they had Italian officers these spahis were more loosely organised than the regular Libyan cavalry regiments (Savari).
 Newly enlisted spahis brought their own horses with them, in return for a government grant.
+The horse harness was obtained locally and was of Libyan design.

 They usually wore a picturesque dress modelled on that of the desert tribesmen from whom they were recruited.
+After 1924 this consisted of a loose white coat, reaching to the ankles (parasia).

+The headdress was a white hood or smala worn over the low red-fez like cap (techia) worn by all Libyan units until 1942.
+This was completed by a dark blue burnous cloak, edged and embroidered in crimson braid.

 History

 Initially raised as tribal irregulars in 1916–1919 to combat the Senussi resistance to the Italian annexation of coastal Libya, the Spahis were deployed along the Tunisian frontier in an effort to block the flow of weapons from French territory.
-Unlike their French Algerian and Moroccan counterparts (regular colonial cavalry also known as spahis) the Italian Spahis served as skirmishing auxiliaries armed with rifles but not sabres.
+Unlike their French Algerian and Moroccan counterparts (regular colonial cavalry also known as spahis) the Italian Spahis served as skirmishing auxiliaries armed with the light M1891 carbines of the Italian cavalry, but without sabres.

 Following reorganisation in the 1920s, Italian Spahis formed part of the Regio Corpo Truppe Coloniali of Libya (Royal Corps of Libyan Colonial Troops), which included desert and camel troops, infantry battalions, artillery and cavalry.
 The Truppe Coloniali saw extensive service during the Italian conquest of Tripolitania and mainly contributed to the full control of Cyrenaica and Fezzan, which was not completed until 1932.
 Subsequently, they patrolled the border areas of Italian Libya.
 Throughout their history the Italian Spahis were recruited almost entirely from Tripolitania; an attempt in 1927–1929 to raise detachments in Cyrenaica to patrol the frontier with Egypt, proving unsuccessful because of a failure to obtain willing recruits.